Oswald the Lucky Rabbit: Creation

-In 1927, because of cost and technical restrictions, Disney and his chief animator Ub Iwerks decided to end their work on the Alice Comedies and Julius the Cat.
-Around the same time, in January 1927, Charles Mintz got word that Universal Pictures wanted to get into the cartoon business, so he told Disney to create a new rabbit character he could sell to Universal, since there were too much cat characters (Krazy Kat, Felix the Cat, etc.).
-After Oswald was created, Winkler signed a contract with Universal on March 4, 1927, that would guarantee 26 Oswald the Lucky Rabbit cartoons.
+In 1927, because of cost and technical restrictions, Disney and his chief animator Ub Iwerks ended their work on the Alice Comedies and Julius the Cat.
+Around the same time, Charles Mintz got word that Universal Pictures wanted to get into the cartoon business, so he told Disney to create a new rabbit character that he could sell to Universal, because there were too many cat characters (Krazy Kat, Felix the Cat, etc.).
+After Oswald was created, Winkler signed a contract with Universal on March 4 the same year, which would guarantee 26 Oswald the Lucky Rabbit cartoons.
 Work on both the character and series began soon after Disney moved his studio to Hyperion Avenue.

-Disney chose to make the character a rabbit since there were already two popular animated cats at the time, Felix the Cat and Krazy Kat.

-The first Oswald cartoon, Poor Papa, was rejected by the Universal studio heads for its poor production quality and the sloppiness and age of Oswald.
-Disney, together with Iwerks, decided to create a second cartoon titled Trolley Troubles featuring a much younger, neater Oswald.
+The Universal studio heads rejected the first Oswald cartoon, Poor Papa, for its poor production quality and the sloppiness and age of Oswald.
+Disney, together with Iwerks, created a second cartoon titled Trolley Troubles featuring a much younger, neater Oswald.
 The short, released on September 5, 1927, officially launched the series and proved to be Universal's greatest success to date.
 Poor Papa was later released in 1928 and the storyline was reused in a Mickey Mouse short five years later, in Mickey's Nightmare.
 Oswald the Lucky Rabbit became Universal's first major hit in 1927, rivaling other popular cartoon characters, such as Felix the Cat and Koko the Clown.

 The success of the Oswald series allowed the Walt Disney Studio to grow to a staff of nearly twenty.
 Walt's weekly salary from the series was $100 while Roy Disney's was $65.
 The Disney brothers earned $500 per Oswald short and split the year-end profits, with Walt receiving 60% ($5,361), and Roy receiving 40% ($3,574).
 With income gained from the Oswald series, Walt and Roy purchased ten acres of land in the desert.
 They also invested in an oil-drilling venture.
 Iwerks also invested his income in several stone mills to crush paint pigment he used to make paint formulas that were utilized by animators for decades.